My name is Oscar. I’m running for Brattleboro Selectboard.

 I play softball in the Brattleboro league.
 Last year 10F Design sponsored the team and I managed it.
 I bat and throw left-handed.
 I can hit home runs, but mostly in the first half of the season, before I get lazy and stop going to the gym.

 I spent my twenties playing guitar in a couple bands in the southern California desert.
 I recorded an album with one and I still have a few CDs.
-It’s not terrible!
+It’s pretty good!